syncfusion-content/uwp-docs/uwp/SfAccordion/Selection-Mode.md

 * Only one item can be in expanded/selected state.
 * One item must be in expanded/selected state.
-* Does not allows to unselect all the item.
+* Does not allows to unselect all the items.

 ## SelectionMode - OneOrMore

-* More than one item can be in expanded/selected state.
+* More than one items can be in expanded/selected state.
 * One item must be in expanded/selected state.
-* Does not allows to unselect all the item.
+* Does not allows to unselect all the items.

 ## SelectionMode - ZeroOrOne

 * Only one item can be in expanded/selected state.
-* Allows to unselect all the item.
+* Allows to unselect all the items.

 ## SelectionMode - ZeroOrMore

-* More than one item can be in expanded/selected state.
+* More than one items can be in expanded/selected state.
-* Allows to unselect all the item.
+* Allows to unselect all the items.

 Here is an example showing OneOrMore `SelectionMode`: